manish-GH/Focus/README.md

 ### Add tasks

 User can add a task and schedule it.
-The task gets categorized based on the schedule and importance.
+The task gets categorized based on the schedule and importance(Appears in the Inbox).
 User can later update the task as complete or delete the task.

 ### Add notes